 Preheat the oven to 350ºF.
-Grease a 9 x 13-inch pan with some margarine.
+Grease a 9 x 13-inch pan.
 Place a piece of parchment in the pan that is large enough to go up the sides and hang over a few inches.
 Grease the top and sides of the parchment.

 Divide the dough in half, making one piece a little bigger.
 Wrap both pieces in plastic; flatten and place the smaller one in the freezer.
 Take the larger piece and break it into pieces and scatter over the parchment.
 Press the pieces into the pan as evenly as you can.
 Place in the oven and bake for 15 minutes.
 Remove from the oven and let cool for 15 minutes.